spencerbraun/style-transformer/paired_sentences.md

 ### Sounds good besides the ending of the sentence spamming length
 b: many books have posed a great educational source for many years.
 t: noble yosemite a great educational source for many years. the rules of the

+### Interesting vocab changes
+b: the features of the setting in do not exceed posted speed limit affect the cyclist.
+t: the composing of the habit in joy not question: marvellous question: portrait the poet of the rules of the of the joy of other. of